mkarmstrong/quick_R_plots/README.md

 # Custom R plots for exploratory analyses

-The functions here create plots with accompanying stats results.
+The functions herein are for drawing plots with accompanying stats, which may be particularly useful in the exploratory phase of data analysis.